Women in Canadian politics: Viceroyalty

 Canada has had two female monarchs since Confederation: Queen Victoria and Queen Elizabeth II.

-Jeanne Sauvé was the first female Governor General of Canada, appointed in 1984.
-Four other women have since served as Governor General: Adrienne Clarkson, Michaëlle Jean, Julie Payette and Mary Simon.
+Jeanne Sauvé was the first female governor general of Canada, appointed in 1984.
+Four other women have since been governor general: Adrienne Clarkson, Michaëlle Jean, Julie Payette and Mary Simon.

-The first female Lieutenant Governor was Pauline McGibbon, appointed Lieutenant Governor of Ontario in 1974.
-Since then, all ten provinces have had female Lieutenant Governors, and all three territories have had female Commissioners.
+The first female lieutenant governor was Pauline McGibbon, appointed Lieutenant Governor of Ontario in 1974.
+Since then, all ten provinces have had female lieutenant governors, and all three territories have had female commissioners.
 The first female territorial commissioner was Ione Christensen, who became Commissioner of Yukon in 1979.
 Helen Maksagak was both the first female Commissioner of the Northwest Territories (in 1995) and of Nunavut (in 1999).